-The penalties actually imposed by the EPI do not fulfil the requirements of being 'effective, proportionate and dissuasive' as laid down in Article 19(1) and (2) of the EUTR and often do not meet the minimum levels for penalties set out in Polish law.
+The penalties actually imposed by the EPI do not fulfil the requirements of being 'effective, proportionate and dissuasive' as laid down in Article 19(1) and (2) of the EUTR and merely reach the minimum levels for penalties set out in Polish law.

 The applicable penalties for EUTR infringements in Poland are relatively low and, when considered together with additional provisions - such as those relating to the potential waiver and the shortened prescriptive period described above - do not provide a suitable deterrent for operators seeking to avoid their EUTR obligations.
 Additionally, the imposition of penalties, which are solely based on administrative law, lies at the discretion of the EPI, including in both deciding whether an infringement has actually been committed and also in deciding on the justifiability and amount of the penalty to be applied.
 This has resulted in highly concerning practice applied by the EPI in imposing penalties.
-Out of a total of 37 penalties imposed for infringements of the EUTR between 2013 and early 2021, the monetary amount of the fine imposed by the EPI in at least 24 of those cases was lower than the minimum penalty levels required by Polish law113.
+Out of 37 penalties imposed between 2015 and 2021 we have been informed about by regional inspectorates of the EPI, only one penalty significantly exceeded the minimum monetary amount set out in the law and reached PLN20,000 (approx. €4430).
+The rest of the 36 penalties were symbolic in essence, ranging from PLN500 to PLN5,000 (approx. €103 - €1,030), with the majority of them not exceeding PLN500 (approx. €103).114.
 Additionally, all of the penalties imposed by the EPI concerned a lack or misapplication of due diligence systems, but none involved an identified case of placing illegal timber on the market.